3 years full-time

-You will be assessed via a mixture of closed exams and continuous assessment, which will help you judge how well you are progressing.
-Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree, which is determined by work in Stage 2 (40%) and Stage 3 (60%).
-This provides you with the opportunity to find the most appropriate way for you to study at University.
+You will be assessed via a mixture of closed exams, online open exams, and continuous assessment.
+Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree, which is determined by work in Stage 2 (25%), Stage 3 (37.5%) and Stage 4 (37.5%).
 If you undertake a year abroad or in industry this is marked by pass/fail.

-Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you making in your studies.
+Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you are making in your studies.